Gem793/GPT-Implementation/README.md

 Building GPT from Scratch: A Character-Level Language Model
 ===========================================================

-This project demonstrates how to build a Generatively Pre-trained Transformer (GPT) from scratch, based on the landmark paper "Attention is All You Need" (2017).
+This project builds a Generatively Pre-trained Transformer (GPT) from scratch.
 The implementation is a decoder-only Transformer designed to model sequences at the character level.

 The goal is to train a model capable of generating infinite text in a specific style.
 While professional systems like ChatGPT are trained on massive datasets, this project uses the Tiny Shakespeare dataset—a 1MB file containing the complete works of Shakespeare.